ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

          chmod 755 get.sh
          ./get.sh 20191224 12

-     For downloading grib2 files, the same code ``get.sh`` can be used except replacing wget part by the following line:
+     For downloading files in GRIB2 format with 0.5 degree grid spacing, the same code ``get.sh`` can be used except the wget command should be replaced with the following line:

      .. code-block:: console